The BOK’s Role in Treasury Service

 The Bank of Korea(hereinafter, 'BOK') handles treasury business as ‘banker to the government’.
 This is one of the main functions which the central bank carries out.

-The BOK, as the depository of the treasury funds of the Republic of Korea, handles receipts and disbursements of Treasury funds for the central government and its agencies in accordance with the following legislation.
+The BOK, as the depository of the treasury funds of the Republic of Korea government, handles receipts and disbursements of Treasury funds for the central government and its agencies in accordance with the following legislation.

 The Bank of Korea, as the depositary of the Government of the Republic of Korea, shall handle national revenue deposits in accordance with the provisions of the Treasury Funds Management Act."
 (Article 71 of the Bank of Korea Act)